Incoming clinical electives

 You will be classified as a domestic student and will not be charged the international student elective placement fee.
 We advise that you still include Proof of English Language Proficiency in your application if you are originally from a non-English speaking country.

-Why do I need a Criminal Record Check?
+Why do I need a National Police Check?

-A Criminal Record Check (CRC) is a mandatory requirement for all students on placement within ACT Health.
-ACT Health require a CRC from the Australian Federal Police (AFP) and any country where you have been a resident for more than 12 months from the age of 18.
-If you have never been to Australia, you are still required to submit an AFP CRC.
+A National Police Check (NPC) is a mandatory requirement for all students on placement within ACT Health facilities.
+ACT Health require an NPC from the Australian Federal Police (AFP) and any country where you have been a resident for more than 12 months from the age of 18.
+Even if you have never been to Australia, you are still required to provide an Australian NPC.

 Can I apply if English is not my first language?